Naho Iguchi is NION’s Chief Community Catalyst. She tells us about her path to community design and the project.

 Since we are human beings, we form groups.
 As long as they mature naturally, groups become communities.
 Our needs are completely different from even 20 years ago.
 Logically speaking, we therefore must change how we shape our communities: reinventing purposes and processes of the communities.

 Here are my two cents that I have learned and been taught through my journey with the numerous communities around the world.
 I practice these lessons in NION community design.

-1. Listen actively to your friends, families, team mates, and neighbors.
+- Listen actively to your friends, families, teammates, and neighbors.
 Be curious about their needs and wants.
-Addressing them in your community activities.
+Address them in your community activities.
 Then, they will stand by you.

-2. Community is dynamic and shape-shifting.
-Don’t stick to your “fixed” concept of what community should be.
+- Community is dynamic and shape-shifting.
+Don’t stick to your fixed concept of what community should be.

-3. Community has different scales (size) and developmental phases (time).
-Approach to each layer or cluster of the community accordingly and tailor communication modes and channels.
+- Community has different scales and developmental phases.
+Approach each layer or cluster of the community accordingly and tailor communication modes and channels.

-4. The meaning of membership for a company, a family, or a school, or a sport club can’t be applied to community.
+- The meaning of membership for a company, family, school, or sport club can’t be applied to communities.
 It’s more loose, fluid, flexible, and volatile.
-That’s the beauty.
+That’s the beauty of it.
 Go with the flow.
-Welcome diverse people, including those who you may initially judge “this person doesn’t match us.”
+Welcome diverse people, including those who you may initially judge “this person doesn’t fit in with us.”

 - Community at large isn’t exclusive only to mankind in the 21st century!
 Think and act holistically.